Ultimate Pizza Dough Recipe

 - 2 1/4 teaspoons 1 normal sized packet active-dry or fast-acting yeast — see instructions for different baking directions

 - 3 cups all purpose flour — approximate, see notes for alternative flours

-- Measure water in a measuring cup, then add the yeast and sugar.
+Measure warm water (between 100°-110°F) in a measuring cup, then add the yeast and sugar.
 Stir gently, then let sit until it’s active and foamy.
 This will happen within 5 minutes.
 If it doesn’t, your water may have been too hot or cold or your yeast may be old.
 It is important to use a thermometer to measure your water temp.
 An instant read thermometer is best but in a pinch a meat thermometer will do.

 - Stand mixer preparation: add salt, oil, and 2 cups of flour to the mixing bowl.
 Attach the dough hook to the stand mixer.
 Stir the flour mixture gently while adding the proofed yeast mixture.
 Run the mixer on low speed until the mixture is combined and wet and then add the third cup of flour.
 The mixture should come together into a ball that is just a bit sticky.

 - By hand preparation: stir salt, oil, and 2 cups flour in a large mixing bowl, stirring in the yeast mixture as you go, using a wooden spoon.
 Add the third cup of flour and then stir until you can’t anymore.
 Remove the spoon and then use your hands to work the dough into a ball that is slightly sticky.

 - Spray a second large bowl with nonstick cooking spray, add your pizza dough ball, then spray the top lightly with cooking spray and cover tightly with plastic wrap.
 Place in a warm area of the kitchen and let rise until doubled in size, about 1-2 hours.